rehabstudio/fbmessenger/README.md

 ## Example usage with Flask

-First you need to create a verify token, this can be any string e.g. `'my_verify_token'`.
+First you need to create a verify token, this can be any string e.g.

+	'my_verify_token'

 ### Messenger class